D'Youville University: Immigration

-Marie-Marguerite d'Youville (1701–1771) was born in Quebec, she married François d’Youville in 1722 and had six children.
-Following the passing of François, Marguerite was left to raise two young children, after burying her father, her husband, and four of their children.
-Her desire to serve those in need went against the social conventions of Marguerite’s generation, leading her and three other women to establish the Sisters of Charity in 1737 — a service-oriented organization commonly known as the Grey Nuns.
+Marie-Marguerite d'Youville was born in Quebec; she married François d'Youville in 1722 and had six children.
+Following the death of François, Marguerite was left to raise two young children, after burying her father, her husband, and four of their children.
+Her desire to serve those in need went against the social conventions of Marguerite's generation, leading her and three other women to establish the Sisters of Charity in 1737—a service-oriented organization commonly known as the Grey Nuns.
 The Sisters of Charity committed themselves to fighting for the rights of the most marginalized of society in Canada.
 After 1840, the order rapidly expanded, and over the next 100 years became a major provider of health care and other social services throughout Quebec, Western and Northern Canada, and the northern United States.